-Sprint reportedly planning to axe its deal with LightSquaredAlex Wagner - Deputy Managing Editor, News Desk
+Sprint reportedly planning to axe its deal with LightSquaredAlex Wagner - Editorial Director of News and Content

 LightSquared hasn't exactly been having much luck in its attempt to build a new 4G LTE network, and today a new report has suggested that some more bad news for the company may be on the way.
 According to sources speaking to Bloomberg, Sprint is planning to give its network-sharing deal with LightSquared the axe as soon as next week.

 The deal was announced last year, and Sprint had given LightSquared until the end of 2011 to gain the FCC's green light for work on its new LTE network to begin.
 Sprint recently extended that deadline though the middle of March, but Bloomberg's sources say that Sprint doesn't plan to push the deadline back any further.
 Sprint will have to return as much as $74 million to LightSquared if it does end up killing the deal.